Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 You can also use it on permed hair as long as the hair has been washed at least once since it was processed.

 Head and Shoulders also makes an anti-dandruff shampoo with selenium sulfide.
 They call it “clinical strength,” but you don’t need a prescription to buy it.
+This natural dandruff shampoo is made of natural ingredients and essential oils like jojoba oil, tea tree oil.

 If you use it as directed, it keeps dandruff away for up to a week.